 Physical variability

 The non-collapse hypothesis used an analysis of ocean climate to show a change in environmental conditions ~ 5 years after the proposed capelin collapse and concluded that the physical evidence for an environmental driver of capelin collapse was weak.
-Elsewhere in the literature, 1991, not 1996, has been identified as a climatologically important decadal signal due to its strong cold anomaly (e.g., Drinkwater 1996, Colbourne et al. 2014, 2015, 2016).
-The cold anomaly in 1991 was associated with a regime shift in the North Atlantic ecosystem that was characterized by the collapse of Atlantic cod, capelin and other commercial and non-commercial finfish species and correspondent increase in shellfish biomass (Gomes et al. 1995, Lilly et al. 2000, Rice 2002, Koen-Alonso et al. 2010, Hammill et al. 2011, Buren et al. 2014a, Pedersen et al. 2017); seabird dietary shifts from warm- to cold-water pelagic prey (Montevecchi & Myers 1992, Montevecchi & Myers 1997, Montevecchi 2007); and shifts in groundfish diet (Dawe et al. 2012).
+Elsewhere in the literature, 1991, not 1996, has been identified as a climatologically important decadal signal due to its strong cold anomaly (e.g., Drinkwater 1996, Colbourne et al. 2014, 2016).
+The cold anomaly in 1991 was associated with a regime shift in the North Atlantic ecosystem that was characterized by the collapse of Atlantic cod, capelin and other commercial and non-commercial finfish species and correspondent increase in shellfish biomass (e.g., , Lilly et al. 2000, , Buren et al. 2014a, Pedersen et al. 2017); seabird dietary shifts from warm- to cold-water pelagic prey (Montevecchi & Myers 1992, Montevecchi & Myers 1997, Montevecchi 2007); and shifts in groundfish diet (Dawe et al. 2012).

 In summary, this study’s findings show evidence of a capelin collapse that coincides with a regime shift, which is consistent with other studies that have attributed ecosystem-wide changes in the NL region to the cold water anomaly (Table 1).